 Special categories of Personal Data

-Special categories of personal data include information about an individual's health and other categories of personal information which are closely protected (e.g. criminal convictions).
+Special categories of personal data include information about an individual's physical or mental health or condition and other categories of personal information which are closely protected (e.g. biometric data).

 How we use your personal information

 In summary, we use your personal information for the purposes of:

 - servicing and internal processing (including by way of automated decision making for vehicle finance and retail finance);

 - management of our relationship with you (e.g. to develop your relationship with us);

 - tracing customers and recovering debts;

 - resolving queries/problems (e.g. responding to complaints or contacting you if you do not complete your application);

 - training and service review (e.g. to help us enhance our services);